ETH-NEXUS/gExcite_pipeline/README.md

 snakedeploy deploy-workflow https://github.com/ETH-NEXUSgExcite_pipeline --tag main .
 ```

+Note: Snakemake needs to access the internet for this set up.
+With Snakemake 7.13 there is also support for a local set up of modules.
+Please refer to the [Snakemake documentation on modules](https://snakemake.readthedocs.io/en/stable/snakefiles/modularization.html#modules) for more details.

 ### Dependencies

 Most of the software used in the default workflow can be installed in an automated fashion using Snakemake's [--use-conda](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html#integrated-package-management) functionality.